richardszalay/richardszalay.github.io/_posts/2019-07-03-sitecore-azure-appinit.md

 # Sitecore integration

-There are three nuances of the modules behaviour that can :
+There are a number of things to be aware of when using Application Initialization with Sitecore:

-* _Any_ response from an initialization URL is sufficient, even 302 (Redirect) or 500 (Error)
+1. _Any_ response from an initialization URL is sufficient, even 302 (Redirect) or 500 (Error)
-* All app initialization requests are sent using "localhost" unless configured otherwise
+2. All app initialization requests are sent using "localhost" unless configured otherwise
-* All app initialization requests are sent using HTTP (ie. not HTTPS)
+3. All app initialization requests are sent using HTTP (ie. not HTTPS)
+4. The instance will be torn down if the application doesn't restart in 10 minute (30 in some circumstances)

 If not planned for, these nuances can result in instances receiving traffic too early because all of the requests resulted in not-found errors or redirects without actually warming anything up.

-Let's look at the second two issues and how you can work around them.
+Let's look at these issues and how you can work around them.

 ## Localhost

 Assuming your target site isn't configured to match `localhost`, the request will likely result in a 404 (or a 302 to the Not Found page).
-You can work around this in one of two ways:
+There are a number of things to consider when fixing that:

+1. Whether to target the site via the host header or override the site via `?sc_site`
-1. Whether to configure the target site on each initialization URL, or 'globally' via URL Rewrite
+2. Whether to configure the target site on each initialization URL, or 'globally' via URL Rewrite
-2. Whether to rewrite the host header or override specify the site via `sc_site`

 My personal preference is to rewrite `?sc_site`, since it's portable between environments, using either Rewrite rule if there's only one target site, or on each warmup URL if there are multiple sites being.